spdx/spdx-3-model/model/AI/Properties/standardCompliance.md

 ## Description

 A free-form text that captures a standard that the AI software complies with.

-This includes both published and unpublished standards, for example ISO, IEEE, ETSI etc.
+This includes both published and unpublished standards, such as those developed by ISO, IEEE, and ETSI.

-The standard could (but not necessarily have to) be used to satisfy a legal or regulatory requirement.
+The standard may, but is not necessarily required to, satisfy a legal or regulatory requirement.

 ## Metadata